 The Carson City Master Plan, adopted in April 2006, included an Action Plan chapter detailing specific actions to implement the goals and policies of the Master Plan.
 It includes the primary City department responsible for each specific action and the priority of the action established at the time of the adoption of the Master Plan.
-Note that current Board of Supervisors priorities may be different than those established in 2006; the priority ratings in the draft 2017 Action Plan are merely intended to show how the action strategies were originally prioritized.
-Through this review process, the Board of Supervisors may set different priorities for individual actions in 2017.
-Attachment A is the Draft 2017 Action Plan.
+Note that current Board of Supervisors' priorities may be different than those established in 2006, and the priority ratings in the draft 2019 Action Plan are merely intended to show how the action strategies were originally prioritized.
+Through this review process, the Board of Supervisors may set different priorities for individual actions in 2019 through specific implementation direction.
+The Draft 2019 Action Plan is attached to this staff report (Attachment A).

-The 2017 Action Plan matrix also includes some of the accomplishments towards the implementation measures.
+The 2019 Action Plan matrix also includes some of the accomplishments towards the implementation measures, as well as plans for implementation in the next year.
 These actions and accomplishments are not all inclusive of the citywide activities related to Master Plan implementation but are intended to show a sampling of some of the coordinated efforts that are occurring or are planned.